Excessive-Compulsive Shutterbugs: Is Photography Replacing Reality?

 Lance A. Lewin

 Hello, everyone.
 For the most part, I am a self-taught professional photographer learning camera skills and a wide scope of perspectives from behind the lens through a richly filled combination of studying the pioneers of photography in the mid to late 19th Century and masters of the 20th century.
 In addition, art history included studying painters like Johannes Vermeer and Claude Monet, for two examples, for their use of light and composition, and art and design, all in the pursuit of developing my own artistic interpretations.
 Finally, only traditional darkroom practices are utilized to create a final piece of fine art photography.
 Utilizing traditional photography techniques, I strive to capture the best composition – visually and technically - from behind the glass.
 Post-production consists of modifications to both luminance and chromatic dynamics (i.e. Dodge & Burning and correcting severe color cast - normally a fault of on-board camera exposure meters).
-Though a lot of my work cannot be deemed as "Straight Photography", nonetheless, I stay clear of trends that can lead to what some refer to as hyper-reality and composite photography, and instead, maintain a photographic canvas that does not transcend the natural psychophysical characteristics of a photograph, thus presenting work evoking a sense of reality and authenticity.
+Though a lot of my work cannot be deemed as "Straight Photography", nonetheless, I stay clear of trends that can lead to what some refer to as hyper-reality and composite photography, and instead, maintain a photographic canvas that does not transcend the inherent psycho-physical characteristics that define a photograph, thus presenting work evoking a sense of reality and authenticity.
 “I do not object to retouching, dodging or accentuation as long as they do not interfere with the natural qualities of photographic technique”.
 Sadakichi Hartmann